Caboose SLSF 1202

 Rick McClellan 2009 Engineer of the Year

-Hey this is a real 200/1200 series Frisco caboose.
-The main identifying features are the cupola window located near the corners and the GSI trucks.
 I have heard stories about how nice these cars road and how difficult it was to get them back once in pool service.

-Not sure of the actual car number but I was in this car a few years ago and I think I have photos or a video.
-The caboose number may be on the inside if I can find it in my archives.
+Not sure of the actual car number but I was in this car a few years ago and I think I have photographs or a video.

 Stay tuned.